Loading figure…

 Referred to the Subcommittee on the Constitution And Civil Justice.

-Why: Sponsoring the Life at Conception Act directly advances the stated position of opposing abortion by seeking to establish legal rights for the unborn.
+Why: Sponsoring the Life at Conception Act directly advances the stated position of opposing legal access to abortion by seeking to establish personhood from the moment of conception.

 View source →Jan 23, 2012 · Congress.gov